ranjannkumar/Math-karate/README.md

 # 🥋 Math Karate

-A simple React + TypeScript web app that challenges users with quick addition problems.
+A React + TypeScript web app that challenges users with quick math problems, progress tracking, and karate belt levels.

 ---